-"Criminal elements from Russia and neighboring countries continue to use Russia's financial system to launder money Experts believe that most of the illicit funds flowing through Russia derive from domestic criminal activity, including evasion of tax and customs duties and smuggling operations.
+"Criminal elements from Russia and neighboring countries continue to use Russia's financial system to launder money ....
+Experts believe that most of the illicit funds flowing through Russia derive from domestic criminal activity, including evasion of tax and customs duties and smuggling operations.
 Despite making progress in combating financial crime, Russia remains vulnerable to such activity because of its vast natural resource wealth, the pervasiveness of organized crime, and, reportedly, a high level of corruption.
 Other vulnerabilities include porous borders, Russia's role as a geographic gateway to Europe and Asia, a weak banking system with low public confidence in it, and under funding of regulatory and law enforcement agencies.
 Russia's financial intelligence unit (FIU) estimates that Russian citizens may have laundered as much as U.S. \$11 billion in 2007."
-1498
+1499

 When the Subcommittee asked the OCC about its 2008 inquiry into the Hokuriku travelers cheques, Ms. de la Garza stated that, despite the earlier AML examination in 2007, HBUS seemed to have no AML policies or procedures in place regarding pouch activity.
 She characterized the failure to monitor the travelers cheques being cashed as "not normal," and stated that they immediately brought the matter to the attention of HBUS AML Compliance.
 Ms. de la Garza indicated that, at first, HBUS Compliance personnel asserted that the travelers check transactions were legitimate, and that the high cost of cars in Russia accounted for the daily deposits of \$500,000 or more by SK Trading.
 After doing additional research and finding additional accounts with high volumes of traveler cheque deposits, often sequentially numbered and signed and countersigned by the same person, she said that HBUS AML Compliance became more concerned.
-Sould be same person and signed and countersigned by the same person are said that HBUS AML Compliance
+Story